ParallelMaths/parallel/pages/10-29-a-trapped-knight.md

 {.col-5}

 ^^^ hint id=4_1 marks=2
 It’s easy to work out which numbers are either side of the 12.
-It does not matter which way side the 3 and 9 go.
-It is then easy to work out which numbers go the other side 3 and 9.
-As you get to the end, it gets trickier, as there are some different options, but just remember that what every options clockwise and anticlockwise, the number as to be same at the bottom of the clock.
+It then does not matter which side the 3 and 9 go.
+It is then easy to work out which numbers go the other side of the 3 and 9.
+As you get to the end, it gets trickier, as there are some different options, but just remember that for every option clockwise and anticlockwise, the number as to be same at the bottom of the clock.
 ^^^

 ---